-Be clear to your students about why they are using Perusall
+Be clear with your students about why they are using Perusall

 Demonstrate features you want students to use